NikolayS/dotscience-slack-plugin/README.md

 ## Usage

-Create a new incoming webhook config via Slack app: https://api.slack.com/messaging/webhooks
+Create a new incoming webhook config via Slack app: https://api.slack.com/messaging/webhooks (or https://slack.com/apps/A0F7XDUAZ-incoming-webhooks which is easier but apparently being deprecated)

 Example `.dotscience.yml` configuration: